bharathsp/data-engineering-portfolio/Databricks/Certification Exam/Databricks fundamentals MCQs.md

 * D. Delta Sharing is a data storage solution that provides additional permissions settings to Unity Catalog.

 ```
-A. Delta Sharing is a proprietary sharing tool unique to Databricks that leverages Unity Catalog and Delta Lake for seamless sharing.
+B. Delta Sharing is an open, cross-platform sharing tool that allows for the sharing of data without duplication.

+Why:
+This is correct because Delta Sharing is open, not proprietary, and its main benefit is sharing data securely across platforms without copying.
+The other options are incorrect or too narrow.
 ```

 ---